ms264556/Hackery/pages/ZD1200OpenPfsensePorts.md

 Your ZoneDirector or Dedicated Master can be behind a NAT router, but this router requires a static IP address.
 Your APs can be behind NAT or double-NAT (e.g. if your ISP uses CGNAT).

+This guide configures NAT routing on pfSense.
+You will need to adapt the steps to suit other firewalls.

 # ZoneDirector

 You should enable Secure AP Provisioning (which is the default for ZoneDirector 10.5.1).